CGAL 3.0 differs from CGAL 2.4 in the platforms that are supported and in functionality. There have also been a number of bug fixes for this release.

 - Regular triangulation provides an easy access to hidden points.

-- The Triangulation_hierarchy_2, which provide an efficient location data structure, can now be used with any 2D triangulation class plugged in (including Regular triangulations).
+Triangulation_hierarchy_2, which provides an efficient location data structure, can now be used with any 2D triangulation class plugged in (including regular triangulations).

-- Triangulation_3 now gives non-const access to the data structure.
+Triangulation_3now gives non-const access to its data structure.

 The changes concern mainly the traits classes.

 - New traits hierarchy and interface:

 The set of requirements was made sound and complete.
 A couple of

 requirements were eliminated, few others were redefined, and some

 were renamed.
 A hierarchy of three traits classes for the

 Arrangement_2types was established to include only the necessary requirements at each level.
 It was determined that for the aggregate insertion- operation based on a sweep-line algorithm only a subset of the requirements is needed.
 Preconditions were added where appropriate to tighten the requirements further.